-Powered steps are equipped with an ENABLE/DISABLE switch conveniently located near the entrance door, so that when you are parked and there is increased foot traffic in-and-out of the entry door, the steps can remain in the extended or down position.
+Powered steps are equipped with an ENABLE/DISABLE switch conveniently located near the entrance door, so that when parked and there is increased foot traffic in-and-out of the entry door, the steps can remain in the extended or down position.
 This eliminates unnecessary step deployment and retraction.
-When you are ready to move the motorhome, this switch should always be placed in the ON or ENABLED position, so that the steps will retract when the entry door is closed for departure.
+When the time comes to move the motorhome, this switch should always be placed in the ON or ENABLED position, so that the steps will retract when the entry door is closed for departure.